Journeys vs campaigns: choose the right approach journeys-vs-campaigns

 Which approach is easier to build?

-Action campaigns are typically the simplest (single message to audience), followed by API-triggered campaigns, Journeys (more complex with multi-step logic), and Orchestrated campaigns (most complex due to canvas workflow and multi-entity capabilities).
+Action campaigns are typically the simplest (single touch-point or engagement delivered to an audience), followed by API-triggered campaigns, then Journeys (more complex with multi-step logic).

 Which scales better for large audiences?

-All four can scale well; the right choice depends on your pattern:
+All three can scale well; the right choice depends on your pattern:

 • Read Audience Journeys and Action campaigns are optimized for large batch audiences (one message or flow to many profiles at once).